aimanraz/hangman/README.md

 # Hangman project
 Its all laugh and fun till stickman is dead.
+The user have to guess the letter with the blankspace given.

 ## Code and Resources Used
 **Python Version:** 3.8++